Nilzkool/ds_assistant/README.md

 Report True or False if females had a better survivor rate than men
 ```

-3. Sometimes Madsa may output a lot more information that may or may not contain your answer.
+3. Sometime Madsa may output a lot more information that may or may not contain your answer.
 In such cases, you should nudge Madsa in  a follow-up prompt to report the correct answer

 4. Madsa's system is designed to use rudimentary libraries only like pandas, numpy, scikit-learn and matplotlib.
 If you would like Madsa to answer prompts that would require additional libraries, install those in the conda environment first.
 Then in the prompt, you can specify to Madsa to use this library e.g.
 ```
-Plot a histogram.
+Plot a histogram of passenger age.
 Use the package Seaborn
 ```
 ## License